 It is anticipated that more carers are likely to come forward for assessment and be eligible for support as public awareness about the legislative changes spreads.
-It is essential that all carers have access to timely information, advice and other preventative support in order to maximise their well-being.
+It is essential that all carers have access to timely information, advice and other preventative support in order to maximise their wellbeing.
 Direct payments will be targeted at those carers where caring has the greatest impact on their lives.

-Major reforms are planned within Adult Social Care over the next five year in order to respond to the changing and growing demands facing both the health and social care economy.
+Major reforms are planned within SBC Adult Social Care over the next five year in order to respond to the changing and growing demands facing both the health and social care economy.
 This will deliver meaningful and long term change across six areas:

 - Prevention The development of a local strategy, spanning voluntary, health and social care services to maintain a healthy population in the community, working with the local people through targeted wellbeing and prevention plans.
 This will include carers. - Information & Advice to ensure that the right information is provided to the right people at the right time in their lives.
-Proactive care and supporting planning will become the norm and independent advice and advocacy provided to people to help develop their support plans. - 3.
+Proactive care and support planning will become the norm.
+Independent advice and advocacy will be available to help people develop their support plans. - 3.
 Personalised Outcomes - Through developing the market place and safeguarding outcomes, people will have the choices of finding the right care and support at the right times in their lives. - 4.
 Building Community Capacity Enabling people, voluntary organisations and the community to proactively manage their wellbeing and increase their resilience to succeed during periods of crisis. - 5.
-Workforce Development and Quality - both internal and external workforces will be developed requiring staff to adapt to flexible, multi-disciplinary ways of working
+Workforce Development and Quality - Both internal and external workforces will be developed requiring staff to adapt to flexible, multi-disciplinary ways of working.

-6. Integration - the scale of the change required cannot be managed in isolation; people do not access care and support from just one single source.
-Slough services will continue to be commissioned from a whole systems perspective around the best outcomes for residents.
+6. Integration - The scale of the change required cannot be managed in isolation and will require an integrated approach.
+It is recognised that people do not access care and support from just one single source.
+Slough services will continue to be commissioned using a whole system approach ensuring the best outcomes for residents.